Far-right Czech coalition risk to LGBTQ+ rights, activists say

 However, a European Union study published in 2024 found that LGBTQ+ people in Czechia experienced the highest rates of hate-motivated harassment in the bloc and neighbouring countries, tied with North Macedonia.

-Babiš' ANO party - which translates to "yes" in Czech - is predicted to win the vote without a majority, meaning its coalition partners could have a big impact on the progression of rights.
+The ANO party - which translates to "yes" in Czech - won the vote without a majority, meaning its eventual coalition partners will have a significant influence on policy, including progress on rights.

-ANO has taken an ambiguous stance towards LGBTQ+ rights.
-Babiš has said he supports equal marriage, but only a minority of the party's MPs voted for it in parliament last year.
+ANO has taken a more ambiguous stance towards LGBTQ+ rights.
+Babiš has previously said he supports equal marriage, but only a minority of the party's MPs voted for it in parliament last year.

 How are LGBTQ+ groups responding?

-LGBTQ+ advocates are concerned that a far-right leaning coalition could lead to increased discrimination and hate speech as well as a loss of rights.
+LGBTQ+ advocates are concerned a far-right leaning coalition will lead to increased discrimination and hate speech as well as a loss of rights.

 Anti-LGBTQ+ groups in Czechia generated nearly $5.5 million in funding from 2019 through 2023, with lobbyists seeing a sharp increase of 83% in financial support over the five-year span, according to a report by the European Parliamentary Forum published this year.